greenelab/deep-review/manuscript.md

 Tramer et al. [@ULSPV0rh] showed the ability to steal trained models via public application programming interfaces (APIs).
 Dwork and Roth [@v8Lp4ibI] demonstrate the ability to expose individual level information from accurate answers in a machine learning model.
 Attackers can use similar attacks to find out if a particular data instance was present in the original training set for the machine learning model [@1HbRTExaU], in this case, whether a person's record was present.
-To protect against these attacks, Simmons et al. [@6XtEfQMC] developed the ability to perform genome-wide association studies (GWASs) in a differentially private manner, and Abadi et al. [@ucHUOABT] show the ability to train deep learning classifiers under the differential privacy framework.
+To protect against these attacks, Simmons et al. [@6XtEfQMC] developed the ability to perform genome-wide association studies (GWASs) in a differentially private manner, and Abadi et al. [@LiCxcgZp] show the ability to train deep learning classifiers under the differential privacy framework.

 These attacks also present a potential hazard for approaches that aim to generate data.
 Choi et al. propose generative adversarial neural networks (GANs) as a tool to make sharable EHR data [@xl1ijigK], and Esteban et al. [@1988BRJe3] showed that recurrent GANs could be used for time series data.